Novuscoin/Novuscoin/README.md

  - The advantage of reserves are that if coins are lost or stolen we can easily reset the wallets and render stolen coins useless and locate all addresses prior to the theft and replace lost or stolen coins for the public.
  - We estimate to have in circulation 236,471,000 coins by end of 2016
  - We have incremental payouts depending on difficulty.
- - Finally to the mininmum of 25 coins per block after 400,000 blocks.
+ - Finally to the minimum of 25 coins per block after 400,000 blocks.
  - 2016 blocks to retarget difficulty

 License